elgs/leanweb/README.md

 }
 ```
 `demo-login` is the newly generated web component.
 The web component name is
-prefixed with project name `demo`.
+prefixed with project name `demo-`.
 Inside `src/components/`, a new web
 component directory `login` is created containing 3 files:
 * login.html
 * login.js